ECLIPSE108/jekyll-now/mc.md

 ## Hats

 Put any block or item on your head using `/hat` while holding that item.
+Equips it in your helmet slot.